OC logo

 Graphic credit- N. Hanacek/NIST

-AI-generated content regularly demonstrates evidence of bias, sometimes it is very obvious, but sometimes it is subtle and difficult to detect.
-There are compounded layers of bias.
+AI-generated content regularly demonstrates evidence of bias, sometimes obvious, but sometimes subtle and difficult to detect.
+There are compounded layers of bias starting from data collection and labeling, extending through the training phase, and continuing on through deployment.
 This is an ethical concern for the creators of AI, but responsible users must also be aware of this.
-ALWAYS use a critical eye to evaluate answers and use the built-in reporting feature when you encounter these problems.
+ALWAYS use a critical eye to evaluate answers and use the built-in reporting feature when you encounter bias problems.

-Recall that in both the classroom and your career, you are responsible for your work so YOU must critically examine AI-generated responses for bias prior to use.
+Recall that in both the classroom and your career, you are responsible for your work so YOU must critically examine AI-generated content for bias prior to use.

 Examples of AI Bias and Its Impact